 (3) Any commission, reward, or other valuable consideration received in contravention of subsection (1) may be recovered as a civil debt recoverable summarily in any court of competent jurisdiction.

 [Section 43 amended by No. 56 of 1995 s.
 23(1); No. 53 of 2004 s.
-36.]
+36; No. 14 of 2010 s.
+55.]

 44. Remuneration of finance brokers

+(1A) On and after the referral day, subsections (5) and (6) have no effect.

 (1) After taking advice from the Commissioner, the Minister may, by notice published in the Government Gazette, fix the maximum amounts of remuneration, by way of commission or otherwise, for services rendered by licensees and may do so by reference to the type of loan negotiated, managed or arranged, and the value thereof, and the type of security, if any, offered or where no security is offered by reference to that fact.

 (2) The respective maximum amounts fixed under subsection (1) shall have effect on and after the date on which the notice fixing them is published in the Government Gazette or on and after such subsequent date as is specified in that notice.